 The Array Services daemon in any node knows only the information in the configuration files available in that node.
 This can be an advantage, in that you can limit the use of particular nodes; but it does require that you take pains to keep common information synchronized.
-"Designing New Array Commands" on page 104 summarizes an automated way to do this.
+(An automated way to do this is summarized under "Designing New Array Commands" on page 106.)